 Members of the public

 If you report missing property, we will retain your details for as long as necessary to enable your property to be returned to you.
-If you make a comment or complaint about a trader, this is retained indefinitely on the trader’s file.
+If you make a comment or complaint about a market trader, this is retained as long as we retain details on the market trader (see above)

 Do we share your information with anyone else?